Step 4: Case Synthesis

 Question_1 What are Engineer A’s ethical obligations under these facts?

-Question_301 From a deontological perspective, does Engineer A have an unconditional duty to report the client's unpermitted wetland fill to regulatory authorities...
+Question_301 From a deontological perspective, does Engineer A have a categorical duty to report the unpermitted wetland fill to regulatory authorities regardless ...

-Question_302 From a consequentialist perspective, does the aggregate environmental harm caused by unpermitted filling of more than half an acre of wetlands - inclu...
+Question_302 From a consequentialist standpoint, does the cumulative environmental harm caused by allowing unpermitted fill to remain on more than half an acre of ...

-Question_304 From a deontological perspective, does the confidentiality duty Engineer A owes to the client under NSPE Code provisions create a genuine moral confli...
+Question_304 From a deontological perspective, does the faithful-agent duty Engineer A owed the client during the active engagement survive the completion of that ...

-Question_401 If Engineer A had never driven past the client's property and had therefore never incidentally observed the unpermitted fill, would Engineer A have ha...
+Question_401 If Engineer A had never driven past the client's property and therefore never observed the unpermitted fill, would Engineer A have had any residual po...

 Conclusion_1 Engineer A should contact the client and inquire about the actions the client has taken and point out the action is a violation of the law and that st...